GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/improve-security/index.md

 ### Embed remotely hosted code in a sandboxed iframe {: #embed-in-sandbox }

 Remotely hosted code [is supported in sandboxed iframes][sandbox-eval].
-Unfortunately, this approach does not work if the code requires access to the embedding page's DOM.
+Please note that this approach does not work if the code requires access to the embedding page's DOM.

 ### Bundle third-party libraries {: #bundle-third-party }